Does drinking green tea help promote hair growth?

 Green tea speeds up cell proliferation

-Ex vivo studies have shown that green tea (EGCG) is able to speed up cell cell proliferation and inhibit apoptosis of normal dermal papilla cells.
+Ex vivo studies have shown that green tea (EGCG) is able to speed up cell proliferation and inhibit apoptosis of normal dermal papilla cells.
 These play an important role in both the morphogenesis and regeneration of the hair follicle itself.

 Researchers hypothesized that the polyphenols in tea were able to increase cell survivability through activation of protein kinase B. It’s a protein which is activated under stress.
-Tea polyphenols therefore toughen up the cell so it can withstand harsher conditions.
+Tea polyphenols, therefore, toughen up the cell so it can withstand harsher conditions.

-In addition to the the rate of cell proliferation, they also saw an increase in the ratio of Bcl-2/Bax – which essentially means that or pro-apoptotic signals (cell death signals) were decreased.
+In addition to the rate of cell proliferation, they also saw an increase in the ratio of Bcl-2/Bax – which essentially means that or pro-apoptotic signals (cell death signals) were decreased.